yogsototh/Scratch/multi/blog/2010-07-09-Indecidabilities.md

 fr: J'inspire profondément pour sentir la pesanteur de ce que je vais accomplir.
 fr: Attention, une dernier moment de tension et je crée l'_Univers_.
 fr: Un *Univers* qui n'existera que le temps de la lecture de cet article.
+fr: Me voici le _démiurge_ de cet Univers et te voilà son observateur privilégié.
-en: At the beginning there was only void.
+en: In the beginning there was only void.
 en: Then a blog post beginning to be written.
 en: I breath profoundly to feel the weight the act I will accomplish.
 en: A last tense moment and...
 I create the _Universe_.
-en: A _Universe_ which will exists only the time of this read.
+en: An incredible _Universe_ which will exists only the time of this read.

-fr: Me voici le _démiurge_ de cet Univers et te voilà son observateur privilégié.
 en: I'm the _demiurge_ of this universe and you are its observer.

 fr: Comme j'aime bien tout contrôler, je fabrique ce monde avec quelques règles simples.